MarilesBeard5/pokedex/README.md

 # Pokedex
 Simple react app which consumes Pokemon's API

-This project assumes you already know the basics of MERN model development After cloning the repository, cd into path/to/app and type:
+This project assumes you already know the basics of MERN model development, after cloning the repository, cd into path/to/app and type:
 ```
     npm run client-install
     npm run client